Kingxukai/linux/Documentation/userspace-api/media/v4l/dev-sdr.rst

 Querying Capabilities
 =====================

-Devices supporting the SDR receiver interface set the ``V4L2_CAP_SDR_CAPTURE`` and ``V4L2_CAP_TUNER`` flag in the ``capabilities`` field of struct :c:type:`v4l2_capability` returned by the :ref:`VIDIOC_QUERYCAP` ioctl.
-That flag means the device has an Analog to Digital Converter (ADC), which is a mandatory element for the SDR receiver.
+Devices supporting the woke SDR receiver interface set the ``V4L2_CAP_SDR_CAPTURE`` and ``V4L2_CAP_TUNER`` flag in the ``capabilities`` field of struct :c:type:`v4l2_capability` returned by the :ref:`VIDIOC_QUERYCAP` ioctl.
+That flag means the device has an Analog to Digital Converter (ADC), which is a mandatory element for the woke SDR receiver.

-Devices supporting the SDR transmitter interface set the ``V4L2_CAP_SDR_OUTPUT`` and ``V4L2_CAP_MODULATOR`` flag in the ``capabilities`` field of struct :c:type:`v4l2_capability` returned by the :ref:`VIDIOC_QUERYCAP` ioctl.
-That flag means the device has an Digital to Analog Converter (DAC), which is a mandatory element for the SDR transmitter.
+Devices supporting the woke SDR transmitter interface set the ``V4L2_CAP_SDR_OUTPUT`` and ``V4L2_CAP_MODULATOR`` flag in the ``capabilities`` field of struct :c:type:`v4l2_capability` returned by the :ref:`VIDIOC_QUERYCAP` ioctl.
+That flag means the device has an Digital to Analog Converter (DAC), which is a mandatory element for the woke SDR transmitter.

-At least one of the read/write or streaming I/O methods must be supported.
+At least one of the woke read/write or streaming I/O methods must be supported.